Cultivating mushrooms and producing soil amendments using underutilized waste materials to increase profitability in an agroforestry system.

 Education/outreach description:

-Zumwalt Acres hosts an apprenticeship program, in which 6-12 young farmers train at the farm for a 3-month period.
-All of the apprentices during the 2022 growing season (a total of 25), participated in all aspects of mushroom cultivation.
+Zumwalt Acres hosts an apprenticeship program, in which 6-12 young farmers train at the farm for a 3-6 month period.
+All of the 50+ apprentices during the 2022 and 2023 growing seasons participated in all aspects of mushroom cultivation.
 They helped to design and build the controlled environment fruiting chamber, helped to research and establish protocols for production, and designed data collection systems.
-They also contributed to systems for utilizing the spent mushroom substrate and to experimenting with how to cook and/or preserve the mushrooms we grew.
+They also contributed to systems for utilizing the spent mushroom substrate and experimenting with how to cook and preserve the mushrooms we grew.
+Mentors and educators gave presentations on mushroom biology and ecology, and trainings on all aspects of the growing process to each new cohort of apprentices throughout both growing seasons.

-We gave a talk at a local museum to educate community members about our work.
+We also gave a talk at a local museum to educate community members about our work.

 Learning Outcomes